flameydev/first-plugins/README.md

 # First Plugins

+> [!TIP]
+> If you end up liking this tutorial, consider leaving a ⭐ star on this repository, it means a lot!

 An easy to understand tutorial to create plugins for Roblox Studio.

 This tutorial includes **step-by-step guides**, **code examples**, and **example plugins** so you can make your first plugin effortlessly and learn along the way!